ChimeHQ/LanguageServerProtocol/README.md

 If you are looking for a way to interact with servers, you probably want to use the higher-level [LanguageClient](https://github.com/ChimeHQ/LanguageClient).

+## Typing Approach

+Where possible, this library matches the LSP spec.
+However, there are some additional types present in this library that aren't in the spec.
+This is caused by the use of anonymous structures.

+This library models these cases using nested structures and/or the `TwoTypeOption` and `ThreeTypeOption` types.

 ## Integration

 ```swift